UoB-COMSM0166/2025-group-13/README.md

 **Testing Across Devices:**

-Finally, as mentioned in the Testing section, we conducted continuous testing using browser developer tools and real devices, discovering bugs, solving issues and ensuring compatibility.
+Finally, as mentioned in the Testing section, we conducted continuous testing using browser developer tools and real devices.
+This allowed us to discover bugs, solve issues and ensure compatibility.

-Overall, through iterative development, careful modularization, and responsive design, we successfully transformed a basic prototype into a scalable, cross-platform 2D platformer.
+Overall, through iterative development, careful modularization, and responsive design, we successfully transformed a basic prototype into a scalable, cross-platform game.

 # Evaluation